jinlx/Ozone-photochemistry-in-fresh-biomass-burning-smoke/README.md

-# OH Production and Timescale Analysis in Wildfire Smoke
+# Ozone photochemistry in fresh biomass burning smoke over the United States

+Code and processed datasets to reproduce the key analysis and figures for the *Science Advances* paper:

+**Title:** Ozone photochemistry in fresh biomass burning smoke over the United States
+**Authors:** Lixu Jin et al.
+**Journal:** Science Advances (2026)
+**DOI:** [add when available]

-This repository contains analysis code to diagnose OH production, loss, and timescales in wildfire smoke using observations, GEOS-Chem, and MCM-based box modeling.
+This repository focuses on diagnosing photochemical oxidant production and related metrics in **fresh wildfire smoke** using observational constraints and MCM-based box-model calculations.

 The workflow supports two reproducibility paths:
-1. **Fast reproduction** from processed datasets (recommended)
+1. **Fast reproduction (recommended):** run the notebook using the processed datasets in `processed_data/`.
-2. **Full reproduction** from raw inputs
+2. **Full reproduction:** regenerate processed datasets from raw inputs.
+Due to data volume and/or data-use constraints, the complete raw-input package is not distributed via GitHub; please contact the authors for access.

 ## Repository structure